proglang/proglang.github.io/src/teaching/24ws/fp.md

 functional programming in general.
 You can log in there with your Ilias credentials.

-Announcements will be posted on this page under the rubric [News](#news).
-Urgent announcements will also be sent via email through HisInOne.
+Announcements will be sent via email through HisInOne.
 **If you do not want to miss these announcements, you should register for the course in HisInOne!**